mclaeysb/documentation-user/elearning/going_online/create_your_course.rst

 Course responsible
 ~~~~~~~~~~~~~~~~~~

 For each course you have to choose a responsible.
-The course responsible will have all accesses regarding the course.
+The course responsible has access to the course options.
-He will be able to see the list of attendees, send them emails, add content...
+He is also able to see the list of attendees, send them emails, add content, etc.

 .. image:: media/course-resp.png
    :align: center